Steven MeyenForestry Development Officer & Forestry Communications and Digital Media

 Steven Meyen studied close-to-nature forestry at the State University of Gent, Belgium from 1982 to 1988.
-He has worked in forestry since the mid-eighties in Belgium, Nepal, Rwanda, Donegal (Republic of Ireland) and Northern Ireland.
+He has worked in forestry since the mid-eighties in Belgium, Nepal, Rwanda and Ireland.

 After finishing his studies, he worked in research on the conversion of man-made conifer plantations to biodiverse woodlands focusing on natural regeneration processes and forest structure spatial development.

 He then worked as a Community Forestry Adviser in the south of Nepal focusing mainly on agroforestry.
-He also worked as a Logistics Officer in a refugee camp in Rwanda.
+He also worked as a Logistics Officer in Rwandan refugee camps.

 From the mid-nineties, he worked as a forestry and hedging contractor in Donegal and Northern Ireland establishing, managing and regenerating hedgerows and (mainly) broadleaf woodlands.

 He currently works as the Forestry Communications and Digital Media Coordinator for the Forestry Development Department, contributing regularly to the Farming Independent.
 In addition, he also provides advisory services to forest owners in Donegal.